Tamed loops: A way to obtain finite loop results without UV divergences: Applications

 \subsection{The hierarchy problem}

-With the discovery of the Higgs boson with a mass of 125 GeV at LHC \cite{ATLAS:2012yve,CMS:2012qbp}, the Higgs mass that is not too heavy accentuates the hierarchy problem, i.e. the naturalness of the fine-tuning originating from the radiative corrections to the Higgs mass.
+With the discovery of the Higgs boson at LHC \cite{ATLAS:2012yve,CMS:2012qbp}, the Higgs boson that is not too heavy (125 GeV) accentuates the hierarchy problem, i.e. the naturalness of the fine-tuning originating from the radiative corrections to the Higgs mass.
 The one-loop radiative corrections to the Higgs mass are power-law divergences, as depicted in Fig. \ref{higgs1}.
 What prevents the Higgs mass getting quantum corrections from very high energy scale (the Planck scale)?
 At present, it is still an open question.
-Here we try to give an answer in the UV-free scheme.
-The primary antiderivative is composed of the $\xi$ terms, and the log term is the absolute value.
+Here we try to give it an answer in the UV-free scheme.

 The radiative corrections from the Higgs boson in the first diagram of Fig. \ref{higgs1} is